List of Kentucky supplemental roads and rural secondary highways (400–499): KY 442

 Kentucky Route 442 is a 6.661 mi rural secondary highway in southeastern Washington County.
 The highway begins at US 150 (Perryville Road) between Pottsville and the Boyle County line.
 KY 442 heads north on Deep Creek Road, which eventually follows the eponymous creek to a very close encounter with the Mercer County county line and the west end of KY 1920 (Perryville–Mackville Road).
 The highway leaves Deep Creek and crosses a ridge to Glens Creek, which the route follows to its northern terminus at KY 152 (Mackville–Harrodsburg Road) at Jenkinsville.
 After US 150 was placed on its present course through Pottsville, the Kentucky Transportation Cabinet extended KY 442 south along a piece of old US 150 (Pottsville Road) to new US 150 through a November 29, 2005, official order.

+History

+KY 442 was formed by 1954.

+The original KY 442 ran from US 23/42 in Erlanger to the Boone County Airport; this was renumbered to KY 236.

 KY 443

 Kentucky Route 443 is a 2.505 mi supplemental road in western Henderson County.
 The highway begins at locally maintained Cairo–Hickory Grove Road.
 KY 443 heads northwest along Rudy Road and crosses a pair of tributaries of Canoe Creek, which flows into Wilson Creek and thence the Ohio River, on its way to US 41 Alt. north of Rock Springs.